-How To Backup iPhone, iPad, iPod Touch (or Restore)
+Backup iPhone, iPad, iPod Touch to iCloud (or Restore)

-Backing up and restoring your iOS device is necessary from time to time.
+Backing up and restoring your iOS device is necessary from time to time and saves your data regularly.
 Fortunately, Apple made it easy and we’ll tell you how to back up iPhone or restore an iPhone using iTunes or iCloud in the following guide.
 First of all, a few words regarding backups and what they include or exclude.
 And why everyone should make use of backups for data safety purposes.

 Once you lose your iPhone via theft, an accident or simple forgetfulness, you’ll be glad about the fact that you are in posession of a backup.
-Both iTunes and iCloud backups effectively retain your contacts and all their numbers, adresses and details – independently of your settings.
+Both iTunes and iCloud backup contacts and all their numbers, adresses and details – independently of your settings.
+This way all your iPhone data is saved in a backup and you can easily restore your iPhone with a backup.
 Setting up a new iPhone with this data is straightforward and brings you right back up to speed.
 Since the advent of iCloud, your contacts, calendars, notes and (if chosen) photos are stored in the Apple iCloud and don’t need to be backed up specifically.
 These are linked to your Apple ID and will be accessible as soon as you’re logged in on the device in question.

 The nice thing about both iTunes and iCloud backups is that Apple will make sure that any purchased and installed content in the form of apps or music will reappear on your device, as well as your personal settings and preferences including WiFi passwords and health data (in the case of an encrypted backup).
 Backups include nearly all data and settings, apart from files you stored in third-party cloud services such as Gmail and Apple Pay or Touch ID Settings.
 Your fingerprint never leaves the device, which is why you will need to reconfigure it after restoring.